department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-04 Proactive CSP Migration/2023-04 Proactive CSP Migration conversation guide.md

 ## Round 1: Mobile internet use questions| 5 minutes

-I'd like to start with a few questions to get to know how you use your phone online…
+I'd like to start with a few questions to get to know how you go online…

 - Would you mind telling me what devices do you generally use to go online?
    - [PROMPT] Do you regularly use a computer to go online?